Dionise9/ECE480-Team2-Robot/README.md

 - This delay is used to make this queue functionality work
 - This sets the tray to the center at start, for calibrating purposes

-This is a project for MSU ECE 480 Capstone class.
-This contains the information needed to run this on a raspberry pi.

 To begin to run it on this specific pi you must first activate the OpenCV python environment.
-To do this run:
+To do this run the following commands on the terminal from the home directory:

 $ source OpenCV-master-pi3/bin/activate
 $ cd SilverwareDetection/
 $ python3 SystemMain.py

+Also it is worth noting you can configure the pi to use SSH, along with Putty, XLaunch, and WinSCP.
+This may be easier than using built in editors and the monitor to code on.

 If you want to run this on your own pi all you need is a PiCamera, pi (preferably 4), and a few pip installs